 Moreover, with predictive analytics, you can get demographic data and economic indicators to analyze customers’ spending habits and correspondingly adjust your marketing strategy.

-The evolution in data utilization made the prediction of future sales much more dynamic and progressive.
-In contrast to old approaches when retailers relied mostly on the data of the previous years, tracking customers’ purchases, today’s strategies are based on AI algorithms which can precisely assess the customers’ environment and meet their needs.
+The evolution in data utilization predicted future sales much more dynamic and progressive.
+In contrast to old approaches when retailers relied mostly on the data of the previous years, tracking customers’ purchases, today’s strategies are based on AI algorithms that can precisely assess the customers’ environment and meet their needs.

 Summary